Antibody Validation

 Immunofluorescence (IF)

 Immunofluorescence is used to visualize the localization of a target within cells.
 Cultured cells are commonly fixed with paraformaldehyde, incubated with a primary antibody, incubated with a secondary antibody conjugated to a fluorophore (indirect immunofluorescence), and then visualized via microscopy.
-IF can provide insight into relative expression, subcellular localization, and cell-type specific expression of target antigens
+IF can provide insight into the relative expression, subcellular localization, and cell-type specific expression of target antigens.

 3 immunofluorescence microscopy photos.
 A shows a clear red signal on a subset of cells expressing the target protein, along with blue nuclei.
 B and C show controls, with only blue nuclei and no red signal.